LoopKit/loopdocs/docs/gh-actions/gh-errors.md

     * Each secret must be spelled exactly the way it is presented in the instructions
 * Save your Secrets, as directed, but use a smart editor instead of a text-only editor
     * It only takes one letter to be changed from lower-case to upper-case by your smart editor to ruin your day
-    * The alpha-numeric values used for GH_PAT, FASTLANE_ISSUER_ID and FASTLANE_KEY are case sensitive
+    * The alpha-numeric values used for GH_PAT, FASTLANE_ISSUER_ID and FASTLANE_KEY contain both upper and lower-case characters and all the values are case-sensitive
 * When entering TEAMID, make a spelling error in the value - please copy and paste instead of typing what you think you see
     * If you type in your TEAMID as 0123498989 when it is really 012349B989, you may not notice
         * Hint: what should have been a "B", got typed as an "8"
     * The incorrect TEAMID will show up in your identifiers as the Bundle ID but . . .
-        * You will not be able to Build Loop because your TEAMID does not match the Bundle ID
+        * You will not be able to Create Certificates or Build Loop because your TEAMID does not match the Bundle ID
-* Run the Actions in alphabetical order as they appear on the Actions screen instead of Add, Create, Build
+* Run the Actions in alphabetical order as they appear on the Actions screen instead of Add, Create, Build - the build step will fail if you have not first successfully created the certificates

 ## Find Your Error